plone/training/voltoaddons/05-objectwidget-block-edit.rst

 We'll need to also inject the file data to the edit form, we didn't need to before, but now it needs to know what are the available columns.
-Now that we're wrapping the edit component in two HOCs, we'll use redux's compose to play nice.
+Now that we're wrapping the edit component in two HOCs, we'll use Redux's compose to play nice.

 .. code-block:: jsx